hectorbennett/natashalall.com/README.md

 - Add social media links
 - Stop svg images reloading (and disappearing) when changing page
 - Move homepage css into a separate file
+- Make base class for artwork and exhibition model

 Done
 ----